 - A herbal cure for warding off mosquitos and insects is to burn neem leaves in the affected area.

-Note: Neem should not be taken by pregnant women, infants, children, anyone trying to conceive, those with allergies to plants in the mahogany family and anyone suffering from very high ‘vata dosha’, wasting (e.g. bone loss) or debilitating conditions.(2)
+Note: Neem increases heat or ushna in the body and should not be taken by pregnant women, infants, children, anyone trying to conceive, those with allergies to plants in the mahogany family and anyone suffering from very high ‘vata dosha’, wasting (e.g. bone loss) or debilitating conditions.(3)

 If you like what you read on LWP and would like to make a contribution, then read more & donate.ॐ To join LWP on Facebook see: facebook.com/livingwiseproject